-- Active Listening - Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times. - Reading Comprehension - Understanding written sentences and paragraphs in work related documents. - Speaking - Talking to others to convey information effectively. - Writing - Communicating effectively in writing as appropriate for the needs of the audience. - Negotiation - Bringing others together and trying to reconcile differences. - Active Learning - Understanding the implications of new information for both current and future problem-solving and decision-making. - Judgment and Decision Making - Considering the relative costs and benefits of potential actions to choose the most appropriate one. - Service Orientation - Actively looking for ways to help people. - Complex Problem Solving - Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions. - Systems Analysis - Determining how a system should work and how changes in conditions, operations, and the environment will affect outcomes. - Monitoring - Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action. - Troubleshooting - Determining causes of operating errors and deciding what to do about it. - Programming - Writing computer programs for various purposes. - Time Management - Managing one's own time and the time of others. - Management of Personnel Resources - Motivating, developing, and directing people as they work, identifying the best people for the job.
+- Active Listening - Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times. - Critical Thinking - Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems. - Reading Comprehension - Understanding written sentences and paragraphs in work related documents. - Speaking - Talking to others to convey information effectively. - Writing - Communicating effectively in writing as appropriate for the needs of the audience. - Negotiation - Bringing others together and trying to reconcile differences. - Active Learning - Understanding the implications of new information for both current and future problem-solving and decision-making. - Judgment and Decision Making - Considering the relative costs and benefits of potential actions to choose the most appropriate one. - Service Orientation - Actively looking for ways to help people. - Complex Problem Solving - Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions. - Systems Analysis - Determining how a system should work and how changes in conditions, operations, and the environment will affect outcomes. - Monitoring - Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action. - Troubleshooting - Determining causes of operating errors and deciding what to do about it. - Programming - Writing computer programs for various purposes. - Time Management - Managing one's own time and the time of others. - Management of Personnel Resources - Motivating, developing, and directing people as they work, identifying the best people for the job.